Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Appendix: Rotations Included

 Using these equations and repeating steps above and discarding terms proportional to $q^2$ leads to

-Here $\theta_{\q\p}$ is an angle between the horizontal part of wave vector ${\bf q} = \p_1 - \p_2 $ (\ref{Wigner}) and the horizontal part of ${\bf p}$, that is ${\bf k}$, with the sign defined using the right hand rule going from $q$ TO $p$.
+Here $\theta_{\q\p}$ is an angle between the horizontal part of wave vector ${\bf q} = \p_1 - \p_2 $ (\ref{Wigner}) and the horizontal part of ${\bf p}$, that is ${\bf k}$, with the sign defined using the right-hand rule going from $q$ TO $p$.
 The Eulerian frequency $\OMEGAP$ is given by (\ref{InternalWavesDispersion}).
-We have taken (\ref{Choice}) to specify the potential vorticity ${\cal Q}$.
 Note that the first line is simply $\OMEGAP-\K\cdot{\cal U}$, the second line is the density term that we have considered above, and the third line is the contribution from a rotating ocean.
 Equation (\ref{SpaceDependentFrequency}), which is lines one and two of (\ref{FinalEquationTookMeTwoMonthsToDerive}) with $\cal{U}$$ = \nabla\Phi$, applies to a non-rotating ocean.
 In a rotating ocean, a wave whose frequency is high enough not to be impacted by rotation is described using lines one and two.